lucas56098/astropi/Report/README.md

 # Milliways regulars - Astro Pi MissionSpaceLab 19/20
-Welcome at the Milliyways regulars repository.
+Welcome at the Milliways regulars repository.
 Have fun looking through our Project and have a Pan Galactic Gargle Blaster!

                                                           /\  /\
                                                           ||__||